Emzeelion999/PulsarDAO-Contract/scripts/deployment/README.md

 3. Run the first stage of the [`deploy_dao`](deploy_dao.py) script:

     Live deployment this is split into two calls.
-The first action deploys only `ERC20CRV` and `VotingEscrow`:
+The first action deploys only `ERC20PUL` and `VotingEscrow`:

     ```bash
     brownie run deploy_dao live_part_one --network mainnet
     ```

-    With these contracts deployed, the Aragon DAO setup can begin while the rest of Curve DAO is deployed.
+    With these contracts deployed, the Aragon DAO setup can begin while the rest of PulsarDAO is deployed.

 4. Run the second stage of [`deploy_dao`](deploy_dao.py):